What People Are Saying

 Courtney inspires confidence while simultaneously empathizing with and validating your concerns and fears, and minimizing the hold that the herpes stigma can create.
 He also helped connect me with the community and therapy, and gave me hope.

-What people are saying about the podcast
+about the podcast

 I gained a great deal from the herpes discussion workshop.
-I loved that it included the sharing of personal experiences, which made me feel much less isolated in my own experience.
+I loved that it included the sharing of personal experiences, which made me feel less isolated in my own experience.
 Even though I was attending virtually, the environment that Courtney created for us felt so welcoming and inclusive.
 I also loved the guidance given on when to disclose and resources like the STARS method that was shared.
 I feel like I have the ability to have these conversations more confidently now because of this workshop.

 SPFPP significantly increased my confidence in myself.
 This community normalizes the diagnosis, empowering you to unlearn STI stigma and navigate relationships with intention and increased sense of worth.
 Stigma is so deeply ingrained, I don’t know that I’ll ever be done unlearning it.
 But I’m so much closer to that than I was before SPFPP.